Clayton J. Lloyd International Airport: New jet service

-American Airlines initiated new, twice weekly nonstop jet service between its Miami (MIA) hub and Anguilla on 11 December 2021 operated by its American Eagle affiliate with Embraer ERJ-175 regional jets.
+American Airlines initiated new, twice-weekly nonstop jet service between its Miami (MIA) hub and Anguilla on 11 December 2021, operated by its American Eagle affiliate with Embraer ERJ-175 regional jets.

-Cargo

 Notable flights

 In recent history, a Boeing 737-300 jetliner landed at the airport as well as an McDonnell Douglas MD-83 jetliner carrying the FIFA World Cup Trophy Tour.

-On 4 January 2023 an Airbus 320 neo from Avianca El Salvador landed for the first time in Anguilla.
+On January 4, 2023, an Airbus A320neo from Avianca El Salvador landed for the first time in Anguilla.